gabebw/croniker/README.md

 If you add a new file in `static/`, run `touch Settings/StaticFiles.hs` to have Yesod pick up the routes for the new files.

+## Deploying

+To deploy to staging:

+    ./bin/deploy staging

+To deploy to production:

+    ./bin/deploy production